sneakysneak/docs/pages/custom-connectors/scripting.md

 *   **method_endpoint**: The webhook request URL
 *   **method_response**: The response body for the request
 *   **method_response_headers**: The response headers for the request
-*   **return**: true for the webhook to continue normal execution, false to stop execution of the request & send the response body/headers to the caller
+*   **return**: true for the webhook to continue normal execution, false to stop execution of the request and send the response body/headers to the caller

 #### after_webhook